People often ask why

 $26 for a tour of the chocolate forest and chocolate tasting

-This is an incredibly delicious tour unique to Puerto Viejo.
 Take a guided hike through the chocolate forest and learn about the history and science of chocolate while tasting all sorts of incredible chocolate along the way.
 The hike pinnacles at the Chocolate Creation Lab which overlooks the ocean.
 In the lab you will learn about the process of chocolate creation and taste chocolate in all stages.
-This is an experience not to be missed and many consider it one of the best tours they have ever taken… anywhere!
+You will experience a chocolate tasting similar to a wine tasting, learning how to identify different flavor and texture notes in chocolate to truly appreciate the complexity of cacao.
+This is a unique experience not to be missed.

 Explore beautiful wilderness beaches atop a horse.
 Check out the full moon night tour where you ride horses along the beach under the full moon spotting all kinds of wildlife like possums, raccoons, and night owls.